cirosantilli/git-tutorial/index.md

 #tag

-Tags are aliases to commits.
+Tags are a type of ref: names for commits commits.

+They live under `.git/refs/tags`.

-The difference from branches is that tags don't move with commits.
+The difference from branches is that tags don't move automatically with commits, so you can refer to a commit forever by its tag, unless an evil developer changes the tag, which should almost never be done.

 Typical usage: give version numbers: `1.0`, `1.1`, `2.0`